-Keep donors engaged and giving using appropriate communications strategies
+How to keep donors engaged and giving using appropriate strategies

 By Kyle Schnurbusch, Strategy Director

-1. Elevate donor communications focused on mission education and impact.
+1. Prioritize donor communications focused on mission education and impact.

-Communication that showcases your organization’s resilience and drive to make an impact during uncertain financial times is very important.
+Communication that showcases your organization’s resilience and drive to make an impact during uncertain times is very important.
 Donors want to know their investment in your mission is being utilized no matter the circumstance.
-They understand the work can’t stop, and you must provide them with peace of mind that your mission is moving ahead.
+They believe your work can’t stop, and you must provide them with peace of mind that your mission is moving ahead.

 Increasing your client storytelling and regularly displaying your outcomes with timely metrics make for great content that can keep your donors and supporters close during turbulent times.
 By increasing the frequency of such content, you provide more opportunities for donors to make a gift or offer support as well.
-However, the objective of these communications should not be fundraising-focused.
+However, the main objective of these communications should be stewardship, not fundraising.

-2. Focus on strengthening relationships with your existing donors, not acquiring new ones.
+2. Focus on strengthening relationships with your existing donors.

-Again, personalization is critical in your communications to your donors.
-You should recognize the financial impact they’ve made in the past in your communications.
-For larger opportunities, try to incorporate a donor’s interests and giving motivations in your messaging.
+Again, personalization is critical in your communications with your donors.
+Make space in your communications to recognize the financial impact they’ve made in the past.
+For large donor upgrade opportunities, incorporate a donor’s organizational interests and personal giving motivations in your messaging.

 Extra tip: Remember to end your communications with an ask.
-(Example: Would you consider an increase of $X in your giving this year to help us increase the number of financial literacy counseling for fathers in the months ahead?)
+(Example: Would you consider an increase of $X in your giving this year to help us serve more fathers through our financial literacy counseling?)

-3. Create a matching program, led by board members or large donors, to sustain lower-level giving.
+3. Create a matching program, led by board members or large donors, to engage and retain lower-level donors.

 4. Keep saying “thank you.”

-Extra tip: If your internal capacity allows, write handwritten notes to the top 20% of your donors by three-year average giving amount.
-The extra time and personalization could encourage larger or additional gifts.
+Extra tip: If your internal capacity allows, write handwritten notes to the top 20% of your donors (based on a three-year average giving amount).
+The extra time and personalization could encourage increased or added gifts.